Exploring the anisotropic gravitational wave background from all-sky mock gravitational wave event catalogues: Results

-To evaluate the impact of the radial distribution of both nearby and further sources on the anisotropy, we calculate the angular power spectra of the overdensity $\delta_\mathrm{GW}$ in the SGWB from merging BBHs up to $d_\mathrm{c} = 50\mathrm{Mpc}/h$ and between $50 - 250\mathrm{Mpc}/h$, derived from direct calculation, the 5-bin approximation model, and the 1-bin approximation model, respectively, with $N_\mathrm{side}=512$ at $60$ Hz in the r2 model.
-The results are presented in Fig. \ref{fig:clbins}.
+To evaluate the impact of the radial distribution of both nearby and farther sources on the anisotropy, we calculate the angular power spectra of the overdensity $\delta_\mathrm{GW}$ in the SGWB from merging BBHs up to $d_\mathrm{c} = 50\mathrm{Mpc}/h$ and between $50 - 250\mathrm{Mpc}/h$, derived from direct calculation, the 5-bin approximation model, and the 1-bin approximation model, respectively, with $N_\mathrm{side}=512$ at $60$ Hz in the r2 model.
+The results are presented in the upper panel of Fig. \ref{fig:clbins}.
 The colored regions illustrate the influence of the radial distribution.